Financial-Times/origami/apps/website/_posts/2022-01-28-newsletter.md

 ## Special thanks

-Special thanks this week goes to Guy and Rich, and the Digital Accessibility Center, for their support in the [#accessibility-improvements Slack channel](https://financialtimes.slack.com/archives/C02NW8G3VPD) 🙇‍♂️
+Special thanks this month goes to Guy and Rich, and the Digital Accessibility Center, for their support in the [#accessibility-improvements Slack channel](https://financialtimes.slack.com/archives/C02NW8G3VPD) 🙇‍♂️